Gabriella439/slides/marketing/marketing.md

 > …, __once a start-up has earned its spurs with the pragmatist buyers within a
 > given market, they tend to be very loyal to it, and even go out of their way
-> to help it suceed__.
+> to help it succeed__.
 When this happens, the cost of sales goes way down, and
 > the leverage on incremental R&D to support any given customer goes way up.
 > That's one of the reasons pragmatists make such a great market.